 The Rights of Children and Parents In Regard to Children Receiving Psychiatric Diagnoses and Drugs.
-Children & Society, 28, (2014) pp. 231-241 Peter R. Breggin, MD Based on the author’s extensive clinical, forensic and research experience, this article addresses the scientific and moral question of whether it is ever in the best interests of a […]
+Children & Society, 28, (2014) pp. 231-241 Peter R. Breggin, MD Based on the author’s extensive clinical, forensic and research experience, this article addresses the scientific and moral question of whether it is ever in […]

 Chapter from the 2001 book, This is Madness Too, eds.
 Craig Newnes, Guy Holmes, and Calisie Dunn. whatpeople.pbreggin.2001.pdf

 Ethical Human Sciences and Services Vol. 2 No. 2 (2000).
 Editorial.
 Prescriptions of Ritalin and of various antidepressants for children as young as two is on the rise, even though the drugs are not FDA approved for use in children, and, indeed, have been shown to have particularly severe adverse […]